SpontanCombust/witcherscript-ide/docs/user-manual/project-system.md

 ### The `[dependencies]` table
-This table contains key-value pairs of dependency specifications like so:
+This table contains key-value pairs of dependency specifications.
+It may be left empty, but it's still required.

+Format of allowed values is as follows:

 ```toml
 dependency_name = value